koddr/template-go/README.md

 go run github.com/koddr/{{PROJECT}}@latest init
 ```

 Edit a config file with your settings and options.

-Next, run a generation
-process to build Docker files to deploy your project:
+Next, run a generation process to build Docker files to deploy your project:

 ```console
 go run github.com/koddr/{{PROJECT}}@latest generate
 ```

-And now, deploy your project by the generated `docker-compose.yml` file to the
+And now, deploy your project by the generated `Dockerfile` and
-remote server (for example, with the [Portainer][portainer_url] platform).
+`docker-compose.yml` files in the current folder to the remote server

+> 👆 Tip: We're strongly recommended to use the awesome
+> [Portainer][portainer_url] platform (or a self-hosted Community Edition)
+> for the deploying process.

 That's it! 🔥 A wonderful ...